Methodology

 A burden of proof is an expectation by one side about the strength of argument required by another side for persuasion.
 A burden of proof may be useful to establish the core of a debate and avoid an argument going on indefinitely (Walton, 1988b).
 A burden of proof may assert controversial philosophical or ethical premises, but we think this is still valuable in clarifying the context and exit criteria of an argument.

-1. There are potential issues with the concept of a hierarchy of evidence and the related “evidence-based medicine” (EBM) movement (Murad et al., 2016; Anglemyer et al., 2014; Frieden, 2017; Stegenga, 2018; Blunt, 2015; Jureidini & McHenry, 2022; Charlton, 2009; Charlton & Miles, 1998).
+1. There are potential problems with the concept of a hierarchy of evidence and the related “evidence-based medicine” (EBM) movement (Murad et al., 2016; Anglemyer et al., 2014; Frieden, 2017; Stegenga, 2018; Blunt, 2015; Jureidini & McHenry, 2022; Rawlins, 2008; Charlton, 2009; Charlton & Miles, 1998).

 2. A lack of evidence higher in the hierarchy is not necessarily problematic due to infeasibility (Smith & Pell, 2003; Prasad & Jena, 2013), unnecessary risks (Glasziou et al., 2007), ethical issues, etc., although there are risks to making such assumptions (Prasad et al., 2011; Prasad et al., 2013; Haslam et al., 2021; Herrera-Perez et al., 2019; Rossouw et al., 2002; Powell & Prasad, 2022).